Donald J. Devine: Personal life

 Donald Devine was born in Bronxville, New York to Frances Phelan Devine and John Devine.
 He was raised by his mother in his grandfather Frank Phelan's home in Brooklyn and educated at Catholic schools in New York.
-He lives in Shady Side, Maryland and is married to the former Ann Smith.
-Devine and his wife have four children and fourteen grandchildren.
+He is married to Ann Della Smith, with whom he had four children.

-He graduated from St. John's University New York with a B.B.A. in management and economics in 1959.
+Devine graduated from St. John's University New York with a B.B.A. in management and economics in 1959.
 He was granted an MA in Political Science from Brooklyn College City University of New York in 1965.
 He earned a Ph.D. in political science from the Maxwell School at Syracuse University in 1967.

-He served as a member of the U.S. Army Reserve from 1960 to 1966.
-He is the author of eight books, The Attentive Public, The Political Culture of the United States, Does Freedom Work?, Reagan Electionomics, Reagan's Terrible Swift Sword, Restoring the Tenth Amendment, In Defense of the West, and America's Way Back.
+He served as a member of the Army Reserve from 1960 to 1966.